 Editing and Proofreading

 Whether you're a seasoned grammarian or just someone with a solid eye for detail, the internet teems with editing and proofreading gigs for your level of skill and experience.
-Need help setting your rates Allena Tapia offers a comprehensive list of price ranges, both hourly and by the project.

 Marketing and PR

 If you have a phone and an internet connection reliable enough to sustain a Skype meeting, you can do your marketing or PR job from the comfort of your own home.
 Just be prepared to take the occasional on-site meeting.
-In many cases, the client will want to look their marketing or PR pro in the eye once in a while -- and not just over a webcam.
+In many cases, the client will want to look at their marketing or PR pro in the eye once in a while -- and not just over a webcam.
 Social media coordinator and manager jobs also fall under this umbrella, and as easy to do from home as from an office.

 Transcription jobs generally come in three flavors: medical, legal, and market research.
 The latter requires the least amount of study, in terms of familiarizing yourself with the specialized technical language of the field.
 In most instances, transcription jobs are meted out by an agency, which will require you to take a typing test and then set you up with jobs as needed.